 - Durability: physically, these contactless payment cards are far more resistant, with a lifespan of two to four years as opposed to magnetic tickets, which bend, demagnetize or simply wear out.

 - Security: security standards for contactless payment cards are the most stringent in the market, making this one of the safest ways to pay.

 - Universality: contactless cards can be used worldwide.

 Contactless card payment and access solutions

-To launch the contactless cardis solution, specific hardware needs to be installed at access points to establish connections between contactless payment cards and financial systems.
-In addition, the importance of installing devices that can provide real-time communications in vehicles such as buses, trains, trams, etc. cannot be sufficiently stressed.
+To launch payment solutions via contactless technology, specific hardware needs to be installed at access points to establish connections between contactless payment cards and financial systems.
+In addition, the importance of installing devices that can provide real-time communications in vehicles such as buses, trains, trams, etc. cannot be stressed enough.
 On top of withstanding high temperatures and vibrations (a frequent occurrence onboard), these contactless devices must guarantee maximum security between onboard terminals and centrals.
-Given the criticality and important nature of the data being sent when using contactless payment cards, devices are equipped with technologies such as IPSec (and other tunneling protocols), redundancy (VRRP – Virtual Router Redundancy Protocol) and guaranteed coverage through dual LTE and dual SIM.
+Given the criticality and important nature of the data being sent when using contactless payment cards, devices are equipped with technologies such as IPSec, and other tunneling protocols, redundancy – VRRP – Virtual Router Redundancy Protocol – and guaranteed coverage through dual LTE and dual SIM.

-In order to meet the aforementioned requirements, these contactless devices must be multiservice communication platforms especially designed for onboard vehicle and railroad installation.
+In order to meet the aforementioned requirements, the devices that are able to provide connectivity to the vehicles, must be multiservice communication platforms especially designed for onboard vehicle and railroad installation.
 They must be able to provide connectivity throughout the entire route, whilst guaranteeing maximum data safety.
-This way, public transport companies can rest assured and be confident of the success of innovate solutions such as the use of contactless cards as means of payment.
+This way, by installing these two types of devices, public transport companies can rest assured and be confident of the success of innovate solutions such as the use of contactless cards as means of payment.